aset-syrgabaev/String-Algorithms-KMP/README.md

 *(data/performance_vs_text_length.png)*

 This graph shows how the KMP algorithm's execution time increases as the length of the text grows.
-The time complexity of the algorithm is expected to grow linearly with the text size.

 ![Performance vs Text Length](./results/performance_vs_text_length.png)